md8n/GCodeClean/README.md

 ```

 `--annotate` is a simple switch, include it on its own to have your GCode annotated with inline comments (even if you specify hard minimisation).

+`--lineNumbers` is also a simple switch.
+Normally line numbers will be stripped out (they are NOT recommended), but adding this flag will ensure they are preserved (if you must).

 `--minimise` accepts 'soft', 'medium', 'hard', or a selection you choose of codes to be deduplicated.
 - soft = 'F', 'Z' only - this is also the default.